 Bodily injury liability

-If you’re at fault of an accident, bodily injury liability will cover injuries to the other party, including their medical expenses, lost wages and pain and suffering.
+If you’re at fault in an accident, bodily injury liability will cover injuries to the other party, including their medical expenses, lost wages and pain and suffering.
 The coverage also extends to anyone else who is driving your car.
 For example, if you hit another driver and they broke their leg, your bodily injury liability coverage would pay for x-rays, surgery and time spent out of work.
 Every state has a minimum requirement for the amount of bodily injury liability you must carry to cover a single accident, and for each person in an accident.

 Property damage liability

 This covers any damage that you might cause to another person’s property as the result of a collision.
 It typically covers cars, but it can cover other items like fences, buildings, mailboxes or lamp posts.
 If you accidentally hit a pole or run into your neighbor’s mailbox, this is the coverage that would apply.
 Property damage liability does not cover damage to your property.
 In that case, you’d want to add collision coverage, which is not mandated by the state, to help cover those costs.
 Minimum property damage liability coverage is generally from $10-25K per accident; your insurance agent can tell you the minimum in your state.

 Uninsured and underinsured motorist coverage

 This coverage applies to your vehicle’s damages and your medical expenses if another driver hits you but doesn’t have the liability coverage that they are supposed to have to pay for expenses related to an accident.
 If you, your designated driver or a member of your family gets hit by an underinsured or uninsured motorist, this type of insurance pays for damages.
 Uninsured and underinsured motorist coverage policies can also cover the policyholder while they are a pedestrian and hit-and-run accidents.
 This insurance may pay for both your medical costs and your property damage, or you might have to purchase separate coverage for each of those.
 Uninsured and underinsured motorist coverage may be optional or mandatory, depending on where you live.

 In addition to the required liability insurance, you may want to consider optional coverage types for your vehicle, especially if it is newer or more valuable.
 This coverage is not mandated by law.
 It’s up to you and your agent to determine how much you want to spend and the amount of coverage you’d like to get.

 When your vehicle gets damaged in a collision, this is the coverage that pays for fixing the car.
 It can even cover damage from potholes.
 Collision coverage most commonly applies after a typical accident with one or more drivers.
 However, collision coverage only applies to your vehicle—it doesn’t cover the other driver’s car.
 Additionally, collision coverage does not cover you for mechanical failure or the normal aging of your car.
 If, for example, your transmission blows out, you could not use your collision insurance to get it fixed.
 If your car is older and not worth much, you may want to skip this cost to save money.

-This coverage is for any type of damage not related to a collision.
+Comprehensive coverage is for any type of damage not related to a collision.
 For instance, it can cover damage resulting from fires, missiles, earthquakes, floods, vandalism, hitting a deer, falling objects or explosions and glass breakage.
 So if your car unexpectedly catches fire on the road, your comprehensive coverage would pay for the damages.
 Comprehensive coverage is usually optional.
 But if your car is newer, more expensive or leased, you may want to consider adding comprehensive, along with collision, to your policy to ensure that you’re not left with empty pockets if something goes wrong.